mauve/aws-dynamodb-backup/README.md

 1. Upload the zip
 1. Under 'Handler' add 'Index.handler'
 1. Add two environment variables:
+   1. TABLE_NAME which is the table to backup
    1. BUCKET_NAME which is the bucket to publish to
    1. (optional) CAPACITY_FACTOR a float less than 0.9 which controls how much of the provisioned read capacity to consume